Brent Peterson

-Brent Ronald Peterson (born February 15, 1958) is a Canadian former professional ice hockey player and coach.
-He played 11 seasons in the National Hockey League (NHL) with four clubs, primarily as a low-scoring checker with a reputation as a strong defensive forward.
-He was a longtime assistant coach with the Nashville Predators, retiring in 2011 for health reasons.
-Peterson is now an advisor for the team.
+Brent Ronald Peterson (February 15, 1958 – September 11, 2026) was a Canadian professional ice hockey player and coach.
+He played 11 seasons in the National Hockey League (NHL) with four teams, primarily as a low-scoring checker with a reputation as a strong defensive forward.
+After his playing career ended, he became an assistant coach with the Whalers before later serving as head coach of the Portland Winterhawks, where he won the Memorial Cup in 1998.
+Peterson soon became an assistant coach with the Nashville Predators, retiring in 2011 for health reasons.
+He was later an adviser for the team and served on the radio broadcasts for three years.

-He is the brother of former Calgary Stampeder Greg Peterson.